HishamKhalil1990/city-exp-api/README.md

-# city-exp-api   and   sql2
+# city-exp-api
 **Author**: Hisham Khalil
-**Version**: 1.8.3
+**Version**: 2.1.1

 ## Overview
 ### The application is for exploring cities around the world for knowing thier locations and thier weather

 ## Getting Started
-### they should use node.js and install all needed tools
+### they should use node.js, API and psql and install all needed tools

 ## Architecture
-### the app. design consists of the node-module libraries, json-packeges and the server.js which is written in JavaScript.
+### the app. design consists of the node-module libraries, json-packeges, PSQL and the server.js which is written in JavaScript.

 ## Change Log
-Number and name of feature:  Repository Set Up

-Estimate of time needed to complete: 30 min

-Start time: 2:30 pm

-Finish time: 3 pm

-Actual time needed to complete: 30 min

-Number and name of feature: Locations functionalty

-Estimate of time needed to complete: 2 hr

-Start time: 3:15 pm

-Finish time: 5:40 pm

-Actual time needed to complete: 2 hr 25 min

-Number and name of feature:  weather functionalty
+Number and name of feature:  SQl setup for location

-Estimate of time needed to complete: 3 hr
+Estimate of time needed to complete: 4 hr

-Start time: 3 pm
+Start time: 7:30 pm - 10:30 pm

-Finish time: 6 pm
+Finish time: 3:00 pm 5:30 pm

-Actual time needed to complete: 3 hr (from the next day)

-Number and name of feature: parks functionalty

-Estimate of time needed to complete: 3 hr

-Start time: 7 pm

-Finish time: 12:30 am

 Actual time needed to complete: 5 hr 30 min